Crypto-TII/TLS1.3/src/arduino/README.md

 # Configure the Arduino Nano RP2040

-This build is specifically for Arduino Nano version of Raspberry Pi Pico (RP2040)
+This build is specifically for the Arduino Nano version of the Raspberry Pi Pico (RP2040)

 First the board needs to be initialised and locked.
 To do this install the ArduinoECCX08 library and run the ECCX08SelfSignedCert example program.